aljoshb/Microservices_App_Docker_Flask_React/README.md

 ## Installation Requirements

-This project uses Docker to set up containers and deploy the contains to and EC2 instance, so it is important that Docker is installed on the development machine.
+This project uses Docker for development and deployment to AWS (EC2 instance), so it is important that Docker is installed on the development machine.

 ## Tech Stack